mlflow/mlflow/docs/source/llms/deployments/guides/step1-create-deployments.rst

 Step 4: Start the Server
 -------------------------
-Fourth, let's test the deployments server!
+Fourth, let's test the gateway server!

-To launch the deployments server using a YAML config file, use the deployments CLI command.
+To launch the gateway server using a YAML config file, use the deployments CLI command.

-The deployments server will automatically start on ``localhost`` at port ``5000``, accessible via the URL: ``http://localhost:5000``.
+The gateway server will automatically start on ``localhost`` at port ``5000``, accessible via the URL: ``http://localhost:5000``.
 To modify these default settings, use the ``mlflow deployments start-server --help`` command to view additional configuration options.